gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 * EC2 instances types & count for the management/skeleton crew purposes.

-In the cost-saving mode we're provisioning fewer management EC2 instances, and weaker ones to save on cost.
+In the cost-savings mode we're running management workloads on a single server, while some components are scaled down to 0 replicas, and only booted when needed.
+In a performance (default) we run management nodes in HA (highly available) configuration, and certain components are persistently running to improve start-up latency.
-Depending on the reagion these costs are around ~$10/day, compared to ~$50/day for default mode.
+Depending on the region these costs are around ~$10/day, compared to ~$50/day for the default mode.

 ### Trade-offs

+#### Equivalent

+* In both modes the session start time is equivalent
+* Experiment runtime speed is equivalent
+* Tensorboard runtime speed is equivalent
+* In both cases Kubernetes API control plane is being managed by AWS in an HA manner, thus unaffected

+#### Degraded performance

 * Experiments may start slower.
-Experiment execution speed is unaffected.
-* Session start/pause/resume time is unaffected in both modes.
 * Tensorboard may start slower.
 * Datastores may take longer to be optimized.
-* There's higher, small but non-neglible risk of cluster malfunction.
 * Experiment logs are optimized for smaller query volumes compared to default mode.

+#### Operational risks

+* There's a higher, small but non-negligible risk of cluster malfunction.
+This is due to a  single point of failure concerning the single management node.
+This node runs gridlet agent & cluster-autoscaler responsible for dynamic scale up and down.
 * Maximum concurrent experiment/session count is smaller.
+This means the cluster could experience issues with bigger node counts; especially with workload scheduling and scaling up & down the nodes.
+Mostly due to resource constraints imposed on gridlet & cluster-autoscaler.

-By the way, you can also overprovision certaion instance types that experiments & sessions start even faster for those instances:
+By the way, you can also overprovision certain instance types that experiments & sessions start even faster for those instances:

 ```
 "instance_types": [